Wild Bird Seed (WBS) TEK: Full Guide for Grain Spawn

 • πŸ”¬ Studies show that different substrate particle sizes affect how mycelium spreads.

 Mushroom growers know that good spawn is key to growing mushrooms.
 Grain spawn is a nutrient-rich base where mushroom mycelium starts to grow.
 Using the right grain matters a lot.
 Many growers use traditional grains like rye, millet, and wheat berries.
 But some are now trying wild bird seed (WBS) because it is easier to get and cheaper.
 Is bird seed a good choice for growing mushrooms?
 Let's find out.
+To make experimenting with different grains even easier, our mushroom grow bags provide a clean, ready-to-use environment that supports strong mycelium growth and healthy flushes.

 Bag of wild bird seed used for mushroom cultivation